A group photo of undergraduate researchers at the Richard Macksey symposium.

 Recent graduate Emily Schoeff ‘23 (B.A.
 English) found that the Macksey Symposium sharpened her research presentations.
 “Presenting to an audience completely unfamiliar with my research pushed me to consider the key details of my research.
 It also strengthened my public speaking, which is something I struggled with previously,” reflects Schoeff, who also presented at the UROP showcase.
 She credits her success to the strong foundation in interdisciplinary research and critical thinking built through Humanities Core and English courses, which allowed her to explore her interests and approach her honors research with confidence.

-This sentiment is echoed by many participants who return from the symposium with sharpened presentation skills, a broader perspective on their field of study and, often, a renewed passion for their research.
+This sentiment is echoed by many participants who return from the symposium with improved presentation skills, a broader perspective on their field of study and, often, a renewed passion for their research.
 Moreover, the symposium provides invaluable networking opportunities, allowing students to forge connections with peers and professionals from diverse institutions, expanding their academic and professional networks beyond UCI.

 A headshot of Spiro Sun